pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

         - For all/full mode (pessimistic task): we keep **the original check**;
         - For all/full mode (optimistic task): we check whether the shard tables schema meets **the definition of [Optimistic Schema Compatibility](20191209_optimistic_ddl.md)**.
 If that meets, we can create tables by the compatible schema in the dump stage.
         - For incremental mode: **not check** the sharding tables’ schema, because the table schema obtained from show create table is not the schema at the point of binlog.
+5. Version checker will report a warning in the following cases:
+    - MySQL < 5.6.0
+    - MySQL >= 8.0.0
+    - Mariadb

 ### Restrict user usage
 1. Remove all `ignore_check_items` settings from the [document](https://docs.pingcap.com/tidb-data-migration/stable/precheck#disable-checking-items).
 If the following items are detected to be set in the configuration, a warning will be reported.